Portsmouth Clean Air Zone: Everything You Need To Know

 • Gunwharf Quays

-Portsmouth Internal Port is not part of the clean air zone.
+• The Portsmouth International Port is not included in the zone.

 • What vehicles are affected by the Portsmouth clean air zone?